JohnTwiiX/baby-tools-shop/README.md

 ### Hints

-This section will cover some hot tips when trying to interacting with this repository:
+This section will cover some hot tips when trying to interact with this repository:

 - Settings & Configuration for Django can be found in `babyshop_app/babyshop/settings.py`
 - Routing: Routing information, such as available routes can be found from any `urls.py` file in `babyshop_app` and corresponding subdirectories